Jump to content

 Does Squarespace collect sales tax on our behalf and remit those taxes to the states on our behalf?

-Squarespace is a website platform and not a marketplace, so doesn't automatically handle or remit taxes on behalf of its users.
+No. Squarespace doesn't automatically handle or remit taxes on behalf of its users.

 Did this help?
 Please give feedback by clicking an icon below ⬇️